taylorshelp22/lead-capture-follow-up-automation/README.md

 ## Project Status

-Completed as a functional AI-powered automation workflow for lead capture, customer follow-up, and automated sales communication.
+Completed as a functional automation workflow for lead capture, customer follow-up, internal notifications, and lead tracking management.